michaelmarty/UniDec/readme.md

 RDKit libraries are gratefully used for LipiDec and are distributed under the CC-SA license.
 Please [cite them when using these features](https://www.rdkit.org/docs/Overview.html#citing-the-rdkit).

+FFTW libraries are distributed under the GPL license, which is included alongside the relevant files.

 ## UniDec Compatible File Types

 UniDec is built to open .txt files using [numpy.loadtxt](http://docs.scipy.org/doc/numpy-1.10.0/reference/generated/numpy.loadtxt.html).